45ElixirArg/Project-Euler/README.md

 # Project-Euler
-Will trying to solve Project-Euler with elixir-lang and C-lang
+Will trying to solve Project-Euler with elixir-lang and C-lang, comparing execution time, not optimising, just how i thought the solution.

 Problem 1
 Elixir-> 85 microseconds (0.000 085 seconds)